hvdthong/PatchNetTool/preprocessing/README.md

 It is possible to specify --nolog to ignore the commit logs, --balance to produce a balanced dataset by discarding some elements, and -j to indicate the number of cores to use.
+The default number of cores is 4.

 This produces the files <prefix>.tmp (intermediate file), <prefix>.out (representation of commits) and <prefix>.dict (dictionary for the commits).